Bylaws

 A. Keep accurate minutes of all chapter meetings (general and Executive Board).

-B. Keep an accurate mailing list and phone directory of all members.
+B. Keep an accurate membership record as required to charter with the California Young Democrats, as well as a mailing list and phone directory of all members.

 C. See to all correspondence of the chapter as directed by the President.